-Aaero is one of those games that have been staring at me for ages on the Playstation Store, it’s one of those titles that ticks every box in the book.
-Yet , still no one talks about it and i have yet to see anyone play it.
+Aaero is one of those games that have been staring at me for ages on the PlayStation Store, it’s one of those titles that ticks every box in the book.
+Yet, still, no one talks about it and i have yet to see anyone play it.

-The Summer sale opened up another possibility to look at this game now and due to it’s low price i decided to finally get it.
+The Summer sale opened up another possibility to look at this game now and due to its low price i decided to finally get it.

-Aaero is yet another music driven railshooter shoot em up game right?, well no it’s not just that but it’s clear where they took the inspiration from indeed although while it may feel like a REZ, Thumper, Amplitude or whatever type of clone it still adds more than enough to keep the game fresh and good.
+Aaero is yet another music-driven rail shooter shoot em up game right? well no it’s not just that but it’s clear where they took the inspiration from indeed although while it may feel like a REZ, Thumper, Amplitude or whatever type of clone it still adds more than enough to keep the game fresh and good.

-The first impression from the trailer was very hard to get out of the way, the trailer screams awesomeness and at the same time it said very little about the gameplay in order to protect itself from bad sales most likely. – Trailer below.
+The first impression from the trailer was very hard to get out of the way, the trailer screams awesomeness and at the same time, it said very little about the gameplay in order to protect itself from bad sales most likely. – Trailer below.

 Gameplay wise it is all about shooting down enemies and dodge stuff on screen, but the game is driven by riding on a line which is actually the music stream and one of the requirements to complete the level/scoring system.

-It sounds a lot like REZ right?, yes it does indeed although in REZ you get player feedback with sounds and graphics that tells you that you managed to tag the enemies and what not, this system doesn’t work all that good in Aaero sadly.
+It sounds a lot like REZ right?, yes it does indeed although in REZ you get player feedback with sounds and graphics that tell you that you managed to tag the enemies and what not, this system doesn’t work all that good in Aaero sadly.

 The game that reminds me the most of this problem is actually Microcosm from Psygnosis on the Amiga CD32.